V4Fire/Client/src/components/super/i-block/state/README.md

 #### ssrRendering

 If true, the component will render its content during SSR.
-The parameter is linked to the `ssrRenderingProp` prop.
-If the `ssrRenderingProp` is set to `false` and the component is in a hydration context, the parameter will be set to `true` after the component has been mounted.
+In a hydration context, the field value is determined by the `renderOnHydration` flag value, which is stored in a `hydrationStore` during SSR for components with a `ssrRenderingProp` value set to `false`.
+In other instances, the field value is derived from the `ssrRenderingProp` prop.

 ### Getters